mrfikri-ai/multiple_ardrone/README.md

 # multiple_ardrone
-multiple flying ardrone, from ardrone_autonomy and arl_ardrone_example for final assignment purpose Muhamad Rausyan Fikri
+multiple flying ardrone, a node based from ardrone_autonomy and arl_ardrone_examples
-Universitas Gadjah Mada